BenWeekes/agora-network-guide/README.md

 }
 ```

-## Turn Off the Publisher's Webcam or Screenshare
+## Turn Off the Publisher's Webcam
 This code shows how to receive a custom message at the publisher client in order to turn off his webcam and show a toast message
 ```
 function handleStreamMessage(senderId, data) {